 Chinese cities battle COVID-19 as Winter Olympics loom

-China is battling Omicron and Delta outbreaks in several cities, testing the country’s strict “zero-COVID” strategy just weeks before Beijing hosts the Winter Olympics.
+China is battling coronavirus outbreaks in several cities, testing the country’s strict “zero-COVID” strategy just weeks before Beijing hosts the Winter Olympics.

 Here’s a rundown of the measures in place in key areas of the world’s most populous nation.